-My initial grocery tote bag made a couple of years ago choose both (a) and (c) from the options above.
-I used a genuine 1970s cheater fabric. (cheater = pretending to be patchwork; genuine = really from the 70s).
-It features squares of delightful red, white, and blue florals and geometrics, plus a color that might be described as overripe-avocado-green - or is that crop-failure-harvest-gold?
+My initial grocery tote bag made a couple of years ago choose both (a) and (c) above.
+I used a 1970s cheater fabric. (cheater = pretending to be patchwork.
+It features squares of red, white, and blue florals and geometrics, plus a color that might be described as overripe-avocado-green - or is that crop-failure-harvest-gold?

 You know a fabric is trouble when the gold is also green.
-That right there defines hideo-beautiful.
 Here's the finished bag:

 Ugly, but incredibly useful, because it was so large.
 I made it the exact size of the yardage that I started with (minus handles), which turned out to be huge.
-The piece started at about 27" x 30", and I folded and seamed at the sides (with enclosed seams) to wind up with a bag that's about 26" wide and 15" high.
-It can swallow almost anything that daily life throws at me, including, just today, six pairs of denim jeans donated by a friend (for cutting up and making stuff.)
+The fabric piece started at about 27" x 30", and I folded and seamed at the sides (with enclosed seams) to wind up with a bag that's about 26" wide and 15" high.
+It swallows almost anything that daily life throws at me, including, just today, six pairs of denim jeans donated by a friend (for cutting up and making stuff.)

-What I didn't anticipate is how much a bag can become a bridge to my fellow humans who happen to be retail workers.
+What I didn't anticipate is how much a bag can become a bridge to my fellow humans who are retail workers.
 When I pull it out of my purse, clerks are often surprised, and ask me if I made it.
-How did they know?
 Some of them are obviously trying not to laugh.
 Which always makes me laugh.
 So we all end up laughing.
 Thus the clerks, the baggers and I are all having a better time than we would if we were just thinking that my almond milk coupon expired last Thursday.